akumina/AkuminaDev/docs/AK-Stream-Card-Builder.md

 * componentDidMount

 This function is part of the native React Lifecycle. componentDidMount is called after the component is rendered to the page, and mounted, **for the first time**.
-By default, the scaffolding generates this function with the logic to retrieve the views associated with this component.
-Once again, if you do not use external HTML views, this can be ignored and removed.

-The view retrieval functionality is placed here as part of the design process: Land on the page, establish our foothold, then, using the single-responsibility approach, allow each component on the page to asynchronously perform its own processing.

 * render

 This function is part of the native React Lifecycle. render contains the output of the html for this component.
-As you can see in the above code, the scaffolding will create this function with the default pageLifeCycleComplete conditional and support for external HTML files.
-Again, if you do not use external HTML files, you can ignore this and remove the renderTemplate lines.

 Akumina uses the pageLifeCycleComplete boolean approach to ensure the component is on the page but does not display its contents until it is ready.
 Instead, displaying transparency to the user that the component is alive and visible but processing in the background to deliver the rich Activity Streams Experience.